def1ant1/RusticUI/examples/feedback-chips/README.md

 Both chip variants expose deterministic `data-*` hooks:

-- `data-automation-id="feedback-chip"` for the dismissible instance.
+- `data-rustic-chip-id="rustic-chip-feedback-chip"` for the dismissible instance.
-- `data-automation-id="feedback-chip-static"` for the read-only instance.
+- `data-rustic-chip-id="rustic-chip-feedback-chip-static"` for the read-only instance.
 - `data-dismissible` toggles to `true`/`false` depending on the variant allowing QA suites to assert hover affordances.